Pulecz/savegames/CitiesSkylines/regal_hills_cannville/mayor_log.md

 Largest challenge was to built 'south of the starting point' which means rebuilding the current T shaped highway crossing.
 After watching this [video](https://youtu.be/N4PW66_g6XA?t=493) I tried out implementing Diamond Way Interchange, with those main roads being as two way, which does not work well for cars AI, since they do dumb things...
 The larger problem is that this interchange is also joined with some tunnels from the city and then this 'roundabout above highway bellow another roundabout' which makes it bit more confusing at first look.
 Plus all the limits off the road is blocking upgrades and etc...
 Probably good time to install Road Anarchy.
-Leave that for antoher day.
+Leave that for another day.

 With that 'done' and few more residential areas built, city finally reached the sixth, the Big Town milestone.
 Universities, burning of the garbage and high density zones, lots will change.